 Second draft: SEO is Dead, No More Gaming Google

 This is the one I ended up going with.
-It has nice alliteration, and has a tinge of naughtiness with the word “gaming.”
+It has nice alliteration, and has a little more oomph with the word “gaming.”

-This doesn’t have the keywords of “SEO” and “content,” but if I can assume my audience knows what function Google serves, with a title like that, I KNOW it will generate clicks!
+This doesn’t have the keywords of “SEO” and “content,” but if I can assume my audience knows what function Google serves, with a title like that, it will generate clicks!

 Too Much Time On Your Hands Credit: Makeover Per Audience

 You can tool a post title to suit different purposes.
 For example, a client has this post title on his blog:

 No Twitter for Lawyers?
 Hear Marketing Pro Larry Bodine’s Take

 This post title functions well enough; it tells the who (Larry Bodine) and the what (Twitter).
 I think my client structured it in this way because Larry Bodine’s podcast is part of the post.
 However, there are a few ways I could rewrite this blog post for different results:

 Twitter Useless for Lawyers, Says Legal Marketing Pro Larry Bodine

 This is states his opinion right up front, and makes me wonder WHY it’s useless!
 Also I added the word “legal,” because it makes him more of an authority for this legal blog.